-Another exhibition was based around our perceptions of pain.
-There was the chance to get involved, where visitors could experience pain and other stimuli and understand how outside elements affect the amount of pain we felt.
+Another exhibition was based on our perceptions of pain.
+There was the chance to get involved, where visitors could experience pain and other stimuli and understand how outside elements affect the amount of pain we feel.
 Interesting!
-And no, it was more “uncomfortable” than truely “painful”.
+And no, it was more “uncomfortable” than truly “painful”.

 Art Gallery of South Australia

 The South Australian Art Gallery is exactly as it sounds – a place for art.
 It covers all styles of art, from traditional paintings to modern sculptures with over 38000 individual pieces in the collection.